-When the porridge was ready, Kosiya told the brahmins to use small leaves for eating because there was not enough porridge for six people.
+When the porridge was ready, Kosiya told the brahmins to use small leaf bowls for eating because there was not enough porridge for six people.
 But their small leaves grew to the size of warrior shields and yet there was still porridge left over after they had all been served.

-As Indra, the Bodhisatta had four heavenly daughters: One day an ascetic visited Indra’s heaven and these four nymphs saw him using a magical paricchattaka flower as a sunshade.
+As Indra, the Bodhisatta had four heavenly daughters.
+One day an ascetic visited Indra’s heaven and these four nymphs saw him using a magical paricchattaka flower as a sunshade.
 They all wanted it.
 This ascetic said he had no attachment to it and would give it to whichever of the nymphs was the best.
-Indra did not want to have to choose, making three daughters angry, so he said Kosiya would choose.
-He sent Matali, his charioteer, to take some ambrosia to Kosiya and give him his task – then the four daughters appeared at the four compass points.
+Indra did not want to have to choose, thus making three daughters angry, so he said Kosiya would choose.
+He sent Matali to take some ambrosia to Kosiya and give him his task – then the four daughters appeared at the four compass points.
 All four made their case as the best, and Kosiya, after a brief conversation with each, chose one as the most virtuous and shared his special food with her alone.
-Soon after, as he was explaining to Matali the reason for his choice, Kosiya died and was reborn in Indra’s heaven.
+Moments later, as he was explaining to Matali the reason for his choice, Kosiya died and was reborn in Indra’s heaven.
 The Bodhisatta was so glad to see Kosiya that he gave him his chosen daughter to be his chief wife.

 In the Lifetime of the Buddha